 Insurance after project completion

-After your build work is finished you need contact your insurer to make sure that your house and also your contents insurance reflect the value of the new work and any new items you may have purchase to furnish or decorate your new space.
+After your build work is finished you need contact your insurer to make sure that your house and also your contents insurance reflect the value of the new work and any new items you may have purchased to furnish or decorate your new space.

 If you have borrowed from a bank to undertake the works they will often require a new property valuation to prove the increased value the works have added to your property.
-This is the best time to re-evaluate your existing insurance policy to make sure you are now not under insured.
+This is the best time to re-evaluate your existing insurance policy to make sure you are now not underinsured.

 The important thing to remember, as with all contracts and policies, is to fully read and understand what your contract works insurance does and does not cover.
 This enables you to include specific items or circumstances right at the start of the insurance cover and to understand your rights and responsibilities as the policy owner.

 Disclaimer: This article is for information purposes only.
 It is not intended to be comprehensive advice on insurance.
 For this professional advice, individuals should contact their insurance providers.
 Kit Markin Homes carries no responsibility or liability for any information expressed above.